Opentrons/opentrons/api/docs/v2/tutorial.rst

-:og:description: A guide to creating a complete Python protocol file from scratch and running it on an Opentrons robot.
+:og:description: A guide to creating your first Python protocol and running it on an Opentrons robot.

 .. _tutorial: